Bitcoin Verdict

 Our Verdict

-The best Lightning wallet for self-custody.
-Phoenix handles channel management automatically - you just send and receive sats without thinking about liquidity, routing, or channel capacity.
-Built by ACINQ, one of the three major Lightning implementation teams and a company that has been building Lightning infrastructure since 2016.
-The trade-off is real: incoming payments require on-chain channel opens (with fees), the app is mobile-only, and the 1% fee on Lightning receives is higher than competitors.
-But for someone who wants Lightning payments without running their own node or trusting a custodian, Phoenix is the clear answer.
+In our view this is the best Lightning wallet for keeping your own keys.
+Lightning is the layer that makes Bitcoin payments fast and nearly free, but it usually means fiddling with "channels" to other people on the network.
+Phoenix does all of that for you in the background - you just send and receive without thinking about routing or capacity.
+It is built by ACINQ, one of the three major teams behind Lightning itself, building this infrastructure since 2016.
+The trade-offs are real: money coming in sometimes needs an on-chain channel open that costs a mining fee, the app is mobile-only, and the 1% fee on Lightning you receive is higher than some rivals.
+But if you want Lightning payments without running your own node or handing your coins to a custodian, Phoenix is the clear answer.
 It does one thing and does it exceptionally well.

 What we like